-The risk assessment undertaken in February 2023 identified several areas where an audit can be considered mandatory in upcoming year.
+The risk assessment undertaken in February 2024 identified several areas where an audit can be considered mandatory in upcoming year.
 This comprises work that:

-- Is required as part of grant funding conditions - Is required due to formally agreed commitments, such as service level agreements, project terms of reference, or Cabinet resolutions - Is considered by the Head of Internal Audit to be mission critical due to associated risks and impact - Relates to previously agreed actions that are corporately significant and are due to be completed in the upcoming financial year
+- Is required due to formally agreed commitments, such as service level agreements, project terms of reference, or Cabinet resolutions - Is considered by the Head of Internal Audit to be mission critical due to associated risks and impact - Is required as part of grant funding conditions - Relates to previously agreed actions that are corporately significant and are due to be completed in the upcoming financial year

-Audits relating to essential assurance needs would only be deferred in exceptional circumstances and therefore the Audit and Governance Committee can expect audits providing assurance as listed below to be completed during 2023/24:
+Audits relating to essential assurance needs would only be deferred in exceptional circumstances and therefore the Audit and Governance Committee can expect audits providing assurance as listed below to be completed during 2024/25:

-Service Area Audit Title Purpose of Audit Corporate LATCO Governance Assurance over the Council's governance arrangements for East Suffolk Services Ltd, which is due to take over delivery of several key services in July 2023 Payroll Key Controls Assurance that key controls are in place and effective following the transfer to a new Payroll software in 2021/22 Economic Regeneration Changing Places Fund Certification The Head of Internal Audit is required to certify grant expenditure as a condition of funding and Development Towns Fund Projects Internal Audit assurance has been agreed as part of the Project Business Cases approved by Cabinet Environmental Services and Port Health Neoma Project due diligence Internal Audit due diligence is required as part of the project's terms of reference Finance FMS Upgrade - Main Accounting Controls Assurance that key controls are in place and effective following a major upgrade to the Council's Financial Management System due in 2023 FMS Upgrade - Accounts Payable FMS Upgrade - Accounts Receivable Business Rates (NNDR) Assurance over the key financial controls in place for business rates.
-Internal Audit is committed to this audit as part of reciprocal arrangements for assurance agreed with five Partner Authorities of the Anglia Revenues Partnership Capital Accounting Follow up Assurance that previously agreed improvements due to be completed in 2023/24 and of significant importance to the Council have been effectively implemented
+Service Area Audit Title Purpose of Audit Corporate Freeport East Governance Internal Audit assurance has been agreed with Senior Management Economic Regeneration Changing Places Fund Certification The Head of Internal Audit is required to certify grant expenditure as a condition of funding and Development Towns Fund Projects Internal Audit assurance has been agreed as part of the Project Business Cases approved by Cabinet Environmental Services and Port Health Neoma Project due diligence Internal Audit due diligence is required as part of the project's terms of reference Finance Key Financial Systems Assurance that key controls are in place and operating as expected.
+Business Rates (NNDR) Assurance that key controls are in place and operating as expected.
+Internal Audit is committed to this audit as part of reciprocal arrangements for assurance agreed with five Partner Authorities of the Anglia Revenues Partnership ARP Enforcement (Bailiff Services) Assurance that key controls are in place and operating as expected.
+Internal Audit may be potentially undertaken to support Fenland District Council as part of reciprocal arrangements for assurance agreed with five Partner Authorities of the Anglia Revenues Partnership Housing ing Disabled Facilities Grant Certification The Head of Internal Audit is asked to certify grant expenditure as a condition HRA Housing Repairs (Compliance) Assurance that Assurance that key controls are in place and operating as expected.
+Operations Commercial Rents (Income) Review of new processes Coastal Partnership East Contracting Review of new processes

+Planning and Coastal Planning Enforcement Follow up Assurance that previously agreed improvements due to be completed in April 2024 and of significant Management importance to the Council have been effectively implemented